 Coconut flour is added to the flour base to add natural sweetness without gluten or grains.
 Although coconut is higher in saturated fats it actually speeds up the metabolism and is good for brain development in children.

-Low carb almond flour cookies are bite-size, all natural, made with fruits and nuts, light and flaky in texture and taste amazing!
+These almond flour cookies are the perfect bite-size, all natural, made with fruits and nuts, light and flaky in texture and taste amazing!
 Here is what you need to get started.

 Ingredients for Almond Meal (Flour) Cookies:

 Gluten free flours!
 Almond meal (Almond flour) preferably blanched, coconut flour, tapioca flour and flax meal.
 Flax meal adds tons of fiber to help push toxins out of the intestines.
 Make sure to drink plenty of water with these cookies and throughout the day.

 Healthy sugars!
 Raw honey or maple syrup and dates for natural sugar.
 I like to get my dates with the pits already removed from Trader Joe’s.
 If you do not have raw honey on had then regular honey is fine.

 Spices, salt and vanilla extract to aid in digestion and add delicious natural flavors!
 Cinnamon and ginger help to lower blood pressure and keep blood levels at ease.
 A little bit of spice and everything is nice!

 Moisture for combining ingredients!
 Coconut oil and almond milk add natural flavors and sweetness plus it helps mix the ingredients together so it is eggless.

 And last but not least baking soda for a bit of “fluff”!
 Baking soda activates the ingredients to fluff up giving you a well textured cookie.

 First combine the dry ingredients in a large bowl: coconut flour, almond flour, flax meal and tapioca flour.
 Mix it all together with the spices and salt.
 Next up you will want to process the dates with the wet ingredients to make sure the dates get soft and smooth when blended together.